theNBS/ng2-adsk-forge-viewer/README.md

   ```

 ### Step 4
-The document has now been loaded - when complete the `onDocumentChanged` event is emitted.
+When the document has been loaded the `onDocumentChanged` event is emitted.
 This event can be used to define the view to display (by default, the viewer will load the first 3D viewable it can find).

 An example of displaying a 2D viewable: